jawj/zapatos-docs/src/index.md

 * `"db"` gives Postgres connection details.
 You can provide [anything that you'd pass](https://node-postgres.com/features/connecting#Programmatic) to `new pg.Pool(/* ... */)` here. **This is the only required key.**

 * `"outDir"` defines where your `zapatos` folder will be created, relative to the project root.
 If not specified, it defaults to the project root, i.e. `"."`.

-* `"srcMode"` can take the values `"copy"` (the default) or `"symlink"`, determining whether `zapatos/src` will be a copy of the folder `node_modules/zapatos/src` or just a symlink to it.
-The symlink option can cause enormous headaches with tools like `ts-node` and `ts-jest`, which refuse to compile anything inside `node_modules`, and is not recommended.

 * `"progressListener"` is a boolean that determines how chatty the tool is.
 If `true`, it enumerates its progress in generating the schema, copying files, and so on.
 It defaults to `false`.